 Small but Mighty

 Many small to medium-sized businesses may be thinking at this point, “if a multi-billion-dollar international enterprise like Garmin can’t keep the bad guys out, what hope do we have?”
 The answer may surprise you.
-For one thing, smaller businesses are nimbler, with a smaller attack surface to manage; you can take meaningful steps to protect yourself faster and more efficiently than industry titans.
+For one thing, smaller businesses are nimbler, with a smaller attack surface to manage; you can take meaningful steps to protect sensitive information faster and more efficiently than industry titans.
 Additionally, the hacker coordinating the attack will often expect smaller organizations to be unprepared, and they are more likely to look for an easier target if they encounter a strong defense rather than doubling down.
 The best practices covered here will not comprehensively protect you from every threat you may encounter, but they will make you much better equipped to cope with and recover from attacks than those who ignore them.

 The first time I encountered a ransomware attack was over a decade ago, but I still remember it like it was yesterday.
 Thankfully, an offline backup was available on a tape and it was easy for that client to recover to the previous night’s data.
 It was a small company with less than 25 employees, which imported and resold hats.
 The cattle rustlers made it into the ranch, but thanks to the backups, no cattle were lost.
 However, they did get a request to pay a ransom using a new digital currency called “bitcoin”.